sunjesse/sunjesse.github.io/_pages/about.md

 Books and Resources
 ===================
-Along with my interest in mathematics, I am also an avid reader!
 Here are some (non-technical) books I highly recommend:
 1. **Ikigai: The Japanese Secret to a Long and Happy Life** by _Héctor García_ and _Francesc Miralles_.
 2. **Where Good Ideas Come From** by _Steven Johnson_.
 3. **Thinking in Systems** by _Donella H. Meadows_.